Managing tables and directories

 - Configure the partitioning

-policy:None: The table is not partitioned.Evenly: The entire range of values of Uint32 or Uint64 key columns (from 0 to the maximum value) is split into same-length intervals.
-When using this policy, set the number of intervals in the Count field.Explicitly: Allows you to explicitly specify values for keys that will act as boundaries for initial table partitioning.
-To add another boundary value, click Add split point.
+policy:None: The table is not partitioned.Evenly: The entire range of values of Uint32 or Uint64 key columns (from 0 to the maximum value) is split into same-length partitions.
+When using this policy, set the number of partitions in the Count field.Explicitly: Allows you to explicitly specify values for keys that will act as split points for initial table partitioning.
+To add another split point, click Add split point.

 - Configure automatic partitioning:

-- By size: If enabled, a partition is split into two when a certain data size is reached.
+- By size: If enabled, a partition is split into two when it reaches a certain data size.

-- By load: If enabled, a partition is split into two if it is under high loads for a certain period of time (uses a lot of CPU time).
+- By load: If enabled, a partition is split into two if it receives high throughput (uses a lot of CPU time) for a certain period of time.

-- Auto-partitioning by size in MB: Threshold data size at which auto partitioning by size is triggered.
+- Auto-partitioning by size in MB: Data size threshold that triggers auto-partitioning by size.

-- Minimum number of partitions: Number of partitions in the table below which no partition merge by size or load is performed.
+- Minimum number of partitions: Number of partitions in the table below which no partitions are merged by size or load.

-- Maximum number of partitions: Number of partitions in the table above which no splitting by size or load is performed.
+- Maximum number of partitions: Number of partitions in the table above which no partitions are split by size or load.

 - Bloom filter for primary key: If enabled, YDB uses a Bloom filter